 When people often think of the Greek Islands they imagine the stunning iconic views of Mykonos and Santorini.
-But Greece has more to offer on over 6,000 islands (although only 227 are inhabited).
+But Greece had more to offer on over 6,000 islands (although only 227 were inhabited).
 You might choose more adventurous activities to tour around Crete or Corfu.
 Or you can take a historical tour of the Greek Islands to see another facet of Greece.

 Start Your Historical Tour of the Greek Islands in Delos

 If Mykonos is on your Greek island tour, don’t miss Delos.
-It is a quick ferry ride away.
-Be prepared to see an amazing and extensive ruins site.
-While many of the ruins are not as impressive as you will find visiting Athens, they are rich in history.
+It was a quick ferry ride away.
+But we were not prepared to see such amazing and extensive ruins site.
+While many of the ruins were not as impressive as we found when we we visited Athens, they were rich in history.

-You could see the Naxian Lions lined up in a row.
+We saw the Naxian Lions lined up in a row.
 The ones on the site were in great shape.
-When we later visited the museum, we would learn that the ones outside were replicas of the original statues put for safekeeping in the museum.
+When we later visited the museum, we learned that the ones outside were replicas of the original statues put for safekeeping in the museum.